Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Often, businesses were somehow able to quickly find new locations.

-The earthquake had lasted for five minutes and when it was over, the destruction had changed things forever.
+The earthquake had lasted five minutes, and when it was over, the destruction had changed things forever.

-The massive damage seen on the left side of the JC Penney building, pictured above, is a chilling reminder of the astonishing force of the quake.
+The massive damage, seen above on the left side of the JC Penney building, is a chilling reminder of the astonishing force of the quake.

 Happily, Bagoy's Florist shop, an Anchorage icon, was able to find another location and reopen.

-By the way, the original owner, John Bagoy, was the first to bring flowers to Anchorage.
+John Bagoy, the shop's original owner, was the first person to bring flowers to Anchorage.

-Damage in Anchorage was unimaginable with many businesses destroyed.
+The damage in Anchorage was unimaginable, with many businesses destroyed.

-The photo above is a surreal reminder of what remained.
+The photo above shows a strange reminder of what was left.

 from Donald Cutler

-Buildings moved off their foundations up, down, left and right.
+Buildings were moved from their foundations upwards, downwards, left and right.

 The shaker tore buildings apart, with I-beams twisted into what more closely resembled red licorice candy vines.

 The power of this Alaska quake was intense.
-And those of us who experienced it, will never be able to forget the horrific memories that still haunt us to this day.
+And those of us who experienced it, will never forget the terrible experiences that still haunt us to this day.

-In numerous instances, the destruction was total.
-It's hard to believe that the rubble in the picture above was once an air traffic control tower.
+In numerous instances, the destruction was complete.
+It's difficult to believe that the rubble in the picture above used to be a tower for controlling airplanes.

 The picture above shows the huge concrete slabs that came crashing down off the outside walls of the JC Penney building in downtown Anchorage.